SaweraMalik126/AI-ML-Internship-Tasks/README.md

 # AI-ML-Internship-Tasks
 Tasks done during my AI/ML Internship
-# Task 1: Exploring and Visualizing the Iris Dataset 🌸
+# Task 1: Exploring and Visualizing the Iris Dataset:-

 ##  Objective:
 To learn how to load, inspect, and visualize a dataset using Python, Pandas, Seaborn, and Matplotlib.